mattpopovich/mattpopovich.com/_posts/2024-11-17-moving-my-plex-library-from-a-mac-to-a-synology-nas.md

 > Note the space vs a hyphen.
 {: .prompt-info }

-### Copying my Plex data from an external hard drive to Synology NAS
+### Copying my Plex media from an external hard drive to Synology NAS

 My Plex library is terabytes in size so this was a decent chore.
 I’m moving all the plex content to `/volume1/docker/plex/data/`
 ```console